'Amazing guy': Devastated family mourns father-of-three who died in fishing boat tragedy

 Her youngest son, Mark Sanders, was a 43-year-old father of three who was a keen fisherman, a great sportsman and a builder by trade.

-"He was pretty good rugby player and he trained race horses with his father for a few years [and] had an Auckland Cup winner."
+"He was pretty good rugby player and he trained racehorses with his father for a few years [and] had an Auckland Cup winner."

-Gael said she heard around 8am Monday morning that something had happened and since then, the day had been "devastating".
+Gael said she heard around 8am on Monday morning that something had happened and since then, the day had been "devastating".

 "He had spoke to his family at around 6pm [Sunday] night.
 He has a wife and three children and was having such a wonderful time and just so happy.
 He'd caught some amazing fish and it was best time of his life."